sharing in governance of extractive industries

 The price of oil, the commodity that more than any other determines the fortunes of Nigeria, has fallen over 50 percent since June 2014.
 The country’s 37 billion barrels of oil reserves are now significantly less valuable than before.
 Previous slumps in prices have spelt disaster for Nigeria and other oil-dependent countries, leading to depleted government coffers, painful fiscal cuts and reduced economic growth.
 What will be the impact for…

 Added by Dauda Garuba on May 21, 2015 at 19:00 — No Comments

 European legislators on Wednesday unexpectedly voted in favour of a law requiring firms to ensure they do not use so-called conflict minerals from Africa and other areas that end up funding warlords.

-The legislation for compulsory regulation of the use of tungsten, tin, tantalum and gold, which are often…Continue
+The legislation for compulsory regulation of the use of tungsten, tin, tantalum and gold, which are often used in computers and mobile phones, will however face a…Continue

 Added by Arash Irantalab Tehrani on May 21, 2015 at 17:10 — No Comments